 Sector-based imaging is ideal for creating an image-based backup of a specific machine.
 Should the device get corrupted or fall victim to unforeseen coffee spillage, you can easily recover lost data by applying the respective disk image.

-Sector-based imaging is a more conventional approach to imaging computers, but it’s much less scalable when it comes to deploying custom operating system images and apps across diverse hardware.
+Sector-based imaging is a more conventional approach to computer imaging, but it’s much less scalable when it comes to deploying custom operating system images and apps across diverse hardware.
 We’ll explain why.

 Sector-based images are not hardware independent